davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 __Precision__ is about exactness, classifying only one instance correctly yields 100% precision, but a very low recall, it tells us how well the system identifies samples from a given class.

-__Recall__ is about completeness, classifying all instances as positive yields 100% recall, but a very low precision, it tells how well the system does and identify all the samples from a given class.
+__Recall__ is about the completeness, classifying all instances as positive yields 100% recall, but very low precision, it tells how well the system does at identifying all the samples from a given class.

 We will see further ahead how to get the best out of these two metrics, using Precision-Recall curves.

-Typically these two metrics are combined together in a metric called $$F_{1}$$ (i.e., harmonic mean of precision and recall), which eases comparison of different systems, and problems with many classes.
+Typically these two metrics are combined together in a metric called $$F_{1}$$ (i.e., the harmonic mean of precision and recall), which eases the comparison of different systems, and problems with many classes.
 They are defined as:

 $$ \textrm{Precision} = \frac{\textrm{TP}}{\textrm{TP+FP}}$$